jon-starnes/GeoPointInPolygonChecker/README.md

 ## Front-End Integration:
 The **checkUserPoint()** function is designed to be triggered by a button on a webpage.
 It retrieves user input for longitude and latitude, fetches the GeoJSON data, and checks if the provided point falls within the San Francisco boundaries.

+You can test a [demo the function here](https://jon-starnes.github.io/geochecker.html) with different x, y coordinates.
+The sample data is currently hard coded to San Francisco but the next update will allow fetching OpenStreetMap data from different cities.

 ## Future Updates
 - Add input for specific search region for other city shapes from OpenStreet Maps
 - A potential option to use a URL from another open source geojson data source.